MeriemSebai/MaskMitosis/README.md

 }
 ```
 # Content
 Our mitosis detection and instance segmentation model is based on Mask RCNN model.
-We use the Matterport Inc Mask-RCNN implementation.
-For more details see [GitHub](https://github.com/matterport/Mask_RCNN)
+We use the Matterport Inc implementation of Mask-RCNN.
+For more details see [https://github.com/matterport/Mask_RCNN]

 # Requirements: Hardware:
 In our experiments, we used a Nvidia Quadro P5000 GPU with 16 GB of memory.